AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 What strikes me about the real-world accounts is how unglamorous the applications are.
 No specialised "neurodivergent AI" products with shiny marketing.
 Just general-purpose tools bent to deeply personal needs.

 Leon Furze, an author and consultant who is AuDHD (both autistic and ADHD), records voice memos on five-hour drives, then has AI transcribe and sort them by feasibility into his task manager.
-He writes blog posts verbally while running, and AI formats them in ten to fifteen minutes.
-Before conferences, he uses AI to generate "social stories" — step-by-step guides for navigating the social expectations of events that many people find intuitive but he finds overwhelming.
+He writes blog posts verbally while running.
+Before conferences, he has AI generate "social stories" — step-by-step guides for navigating social expectations that many people find intuitive but he finds overwhelming.

-That's the point.
-The most valuable neurodivergent AI tools aren't the ones labelled for neurodivergent users.
-They're general-purpose tools creatively applied to specific friction points that only the person experiencing them fully understands.
+The most valuable neurodivergent AI tools, then, aren't the ones labelled for neurodivergent users.
+They're general-purpose tools creatively applied to friction points that only the person experiencing them fully understands.

 The data backs this up.
-EY's global survey of 300 employees with disabilities and neurodivergence found that 85% say generative AI creates a more inclusive workplace.
-Eighty-eight percent report being more productive.
-Sixty-eight percent say it reduced work anxieties.
-And 80% say it helps them play to their strengths.
+EY's global survey of 300 employees with disabilities and neurodivergence found 85% say generative AI creates a more inclusive workplace, 88% report being more productive, 68% say it reduced work anxieties, and 80% say it helps them play to their strengths.

 The Curb-Cut Effect